GLOBAL MARKETS-World stocks steady; dollar and euro sag against yen

 * Dollar drops against yen as BoJ says more stimulus not needed

-* U.S. Treasuries prices dip ahead of note sale (Updates prices, activity in bond market)
+* U.S. Treasuries prices dip ahead of note sale (Adds U.S. trading, quotes and recent prices)

 By Michael Connor